Calamari-OCR/calamari/docs/source/doc.command-line-usage.rst

 calamari-eval
 -------------

-To compute the performance of a model first to predict the evaluation data set (see ``calamari-predict``).
+To compute the performance of a model first predict the evaluation data set (see ``calamari-predict``).
 Afterwards run

 .. code-block:: shell